guhanjewelleryworks/studio/README.md

     *   Open the cron table for editing by running the command: `crontab -e`.
         *   If it's your first time, it might ask you to choose a text editor. `nano` is usually the easiest choice (press Enter to select it).
     *   **CRITICAL INSTRUCTIONS:**
+        *   First, **delete any old lines** you may have added from previous attempts to avoid conflicts.
         *   Go to the very bottom of the file that opens.
         *   You are going to add **three new lines** to this file.
+Copy the lines below exactly as they are.
-        *   **DO NOT** copy the text `'''crontab` or `'''` from anywhere.
-Those are for documentation formatting only.
+        *   **DO NOT** copy the text `'''` or anything outside of the box below.
-        *   Copy the lines below, paste them into the file, and then **replace `YOUR_CRON_SECRET`** with the actual secret string you created in your `.env` file.
+        *   After pasting, you must **replace `YOUR_CRON_SECRET`** with the actual secret string you created in your `.env` file.
 Be very careful not to add or delete any other characters or spaces.
+Each job must be on its own single line.

         ```
-# Fetch metal prices at 10 AM, 3 PM, and 8 PM (server time)
+# Fetch prices at ~10:30AM, 3:30PM, 8:30PM IST (server is in UTC)
+0 5 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
 0 10 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
 0 15 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
-0 20 * * * curl -X GET -H "Authorization: Bearer YOUR_CRON_SECRET" http://localhost:3000/api/update-prices
 ```
     *   Save and exit the editor.
         *   In `nano`, press `Ctrl+X`.